reinh/resume/resume.md

 ---------------
 Devver
 Founder / CTO / Ruby Software Developer
-April 2008 - Present  (2 years 1 month)
+April 2008 - April 2010
 Software startup to make the lives of developers easier.
-Originally, developed accelerated testing for Ruby developers.
+Originally developed accelerated testing for Ruby developers.
 More recently, launched getcaliper.com, which builds code analytics for all Rubygems and builds metrics for public and private git-based Ruby projects.

-* Built accellerated testing tool, using distributed computing services to run developer tests
+* Built accelerated testing tool, using distributed computing services to run developer tests
-* Developed a cloud-based continious integration server and notification services
+* Developed a cloud-based continuous integration server and notification services
-* Developed cloud-based code metrics and analytics project analyzer, which integrated with Rubygems to provide analytics on all public Rubygems and many OSS git-based projects (7000+ projects)
+* Developed cloud-based code metrics and analytics project analyzer, which integrated with Rubygems.org to provide analytics on all public Rubygems and many OSS git-based projects (7000+ projects)
 * Member of a distributed agile team -- practiced daily standups, remote pair programming, and continious integration
 * Worked extensively with cloud based services and distributed computing techniques.
 (EC2, Beanstalkd queues, Schemaless SimpleDB, S3)
 * Developed and deployed EventMachine, Merb, Rails, and Sinatra in production environments.